IBMa/equal-access/README.md

 ## Overview

 This README covers topics for developers.
 For non-developer usage, see the following instruction for individual tools:
-* [accessibility-checker-extension for Chrome]() : web browser extensions that adds automated accessibility checking capabilities to Chrome and other browser that support the Chromium web-extension API
+* [accessibility-checker-extension for Chrome](accessibility-checker-extension/README.md) and [extension](): web browser extensions that adds automated accessibility checking capabilities to Chrome and other browser that support the Chromium web-extension API
-* [accessibility-checker-extension for Firefox]() : web browser extensions that adds automated accessibility checking capabilities to Firefox
+* [accessibility-checker-extension for Firefox](accessibility-checker-extension/README.md) and [extension]() : web browser extensions that adds automated accessibility checking capabilities to Firefox
-* [accessibility-checker]([accessibility-checker/README.md](https://www.npmjs.com/package/accessibility-checker)): automated accessibility testing for Node-based test environments
+* [accessibility-checker](accessibility-checker/README.md) and [npm](https://www.npmjs.com/package/accessibility-checker): automated accessibility testing for Node-based test environments
-* [karma-accessibility-checker](https://www.npmjs.com/package/karma-accessibility-checker): automated accessibility testing for the Karma environment
+* [karma-accessibility-checker](karma-accessibility-checker/README.md) and [npm](https://www.npmjs.com/package/karma-accessibility-checker): automated accessibility testing for the Karma environment

 ### What's in this repository?